Werkenntwen: History

 The site was started in 2006 by Fabian Jager and Patrick Ohler, two students at the University of Koblenz and Landau.
-It initially only meant for their personal use until the number of users in Germany grew, reaching 50,000 six months after it started, and one million by December 2007.
+Initially it was only meant for their personal use until the number of users in Germany grew, reaching 50,000 six months after it started, and one million by December 2007.

 The site was awarded an OnlineStar in 2008 in the "social communities" category.
 In 2008, RTL interactive bought 49% of the company and bought the remainder in placing it among the ten most popular websites in German.

 By October 2012, the number of unique visitors fell to 23 million.
 New functions and a new design were launched in October 2013 in an attempt increase the number of users.

 Closure

-The number of users continued to dropped to 13 million four months after the redesign and relaunch.
+The number of users dropped to 13 million four months after the redesign and relaunch.
 In March 2014, RTL Interactive put the site up for sale.
-Like other social networks, WKW was unable to survive competition from Facebook.
+Like other social networks, wkw was unable to survive competition from Facebook.
 Having failed to find a buyer, RTL Interactive closed the site on 2 June 2014.